scw007/scw007.github.io/rts.md

 What's that `inputChannel`?
 Well, we need some sort of communcation between our routines to get the inputs from all the players to the same place for processing.
 We will read from the channel in `updateGamestate()`

 `updateGamestate()` works by looping by using `select` over two channels, `inputQueue` and a `ticker.C`.
 On an `inputQueue` message, we append the inputs to a slice.
 In our `ticker`, we process all of the inputs in the slice, process the game state, and then send it to all the players.
+The parameter to `time.NewTicker` is the tick rate of how often to process the game and send it to the player.
+I chose 30 times per second, as this is used by one of the most popular RTS (technically a MOBA) games today, Dota 2.

 ```golang
 func updateGamestate() {